AI-driven View Guidance System in Intra-cardiac Echocardiography Imaging: Related works and Background

-where the $\Delta$ denotes the timescale parameter.
 Mamba implements the Selective Scan Mechanism with SSM (S6), filtering out irrelevant information to effectively handle long-range sequences and induction heads.
 To achieve this, it allows the matrices $B$, $C$, and $\Delta$ to depend on the input sequence.
-Additionally, its hardware-aware implementation makes Mamba a computationally efficient model, resulting in significant performance gains and resource efficiency. \citet{gu2023mamba} first proposed the Mamba structure to address the computational burden of long sequences in transformer architecture.
-They deployed selective State Space Models (SSMs) and a hardware-aware parallel algorithm without using attention or MLP blocks.
+Additionally, its hardware-aware implementation makes Mamba computationally efficient model, leading to significant performance gains and improved resource efficiency.

-{Due to its outstanding performance, many researchers have started replacing the Transformer architecture with the Mamba structure.
-Recently, there have been numerous attempts to adapt the Mamba structure to the medical domain for tasks such as segmentation, classification, and detection, where it has shown superior performance compared to conventional methods.
-For instance, the authors in \cite{architvim,ma2024u,xing2024segmamba,ruan2024vm,wang2024weak} proposed Mamba-based methods for medical image segmentation. \citet{yue2024medmamba} introduced a medical image classification method that combines convolutional neural networks (CNNs) with the Mamba structure.
-In their approach, local features are extracted using CNNs, while global features are obtained from the Mamba structure, which are then combined for classifying various medical images.
+Due to its outstanding performance, many researchers have started replacing the transformer architecture with the Mamba structure.
+Recently, numerous efforts have been made to adapt the Mamba structure to the medical domain for tasks such as segmentation, classification, and detection.
+For instance, the authors in \cite{architvim,ma2024u,xing2024segmamba,ruan2024vm,wang2024weak} proposed Mamba-based methods for medical image segmentation. \citet{yue2024medmamba} introduced a medical image classification method that combines CNN with the Mamba structure.
+In their approach, local features are extracted using CNN, while global features are obtained from the Mamba structure, which are then combined to classify various medical images.
 In \cite{guo2024mambamorph}, the author presented MambaMorph, a Mamba-based multi-modality deformable registration framework.
 Additionally, \citet{schiff2024caduceus} utilized bi-directional Mamba blocks to model genomic sequences.

-Inspired by this pioneering work, we also applied the Mamba structure in our research.
-Specifically, our goal is to find and match the global features of ICE images to coordinates within a spatial coordinate system, which requires leveraging the entire content of the image.
-In this context, we believe that the Mamba structure offers more significant performance than Transformers, and we have integrated it into our research.}
+Our goal is to find and match the global features of ICE images to coordinates within a spatial coordinate system, which requires leveraging the entire content of the image.
+In this context, we believed that the Mamba structure offers superior performance compared to transformers, and we have integrated it into our research.

+Building on these pioneering works, we propose a novel ICE view guidance system with the following key contributions: \begin{enumerate}[itemsep=0mm] \item We introduce a new ICE view guidance system that enables precise navigation from arbitrary views to clinically defined target views. \item Our approach leverages a variation of the Mamba regression model, enabling robust and accurate guidance. \item We validated the feasibility of the proposed system through comprehensive simulation and semi-simulation experiments, effectively demonstrating its real-world applicability. \end{enumerate}